TrueEoM/README/README.md

 <h1 align="center">Hi there!</h1>

-I'm a Bachelor's student of Software Engineering at University of Minho, currently in the final year.
+I'm a Bachelor's student of Software Engineering at University of Minho.

 ## 🎓 Bachelor's Projects
 | Subject | |